 Within my own Oxfordshire village, a Facebook group created to facilitate the organisation of events such as Christmastime ‘Carols on the Green’ and VE day celebrations, has now morphed into a virtual community hub where people offer to shop for those shielding from Covid-19 as well as posting warnings of dog thieves seen patrolling the area.

-There have also been over 3,000 community Mutual Aid groups, set-up on platforms such as Facebook or WhatsApp, designed specifically for helping each other during the Covid-19 pandemic.
-Further, Ready Scotland is an organisation set-up to ensure community resilience in the face of emergencies.
-There are numerous Community Councils which have set up localised ‘Resilient Community Plans’ in line with this wider movement.
+Over 3,000 community Mutual Aid groups have been set-up on platforms such as Facebook or WhatsApp, designed specifically for helping each other during the Covid-19 pandemic.
+Ready Scotland has been formed to ensure community resilience in the face of emergencies.
+And there are numerous Community Councils which have set up localised ‘Resilient Community Plans’ in line with this wider movement.

-It is not inconceivable that the inception of at least a few of these community-level groups which create community resilience plans were thanks to either; the increased social connectedness or the creation of ‘soft’ social infrastructures as a result of recently held community events.
+It is not inconceivable that the inception of at least a few of these community-level groups which create community resilience plans were thanks to either: increased social connectedness or the creation of ‘soft’ social infrastructures which resulted from community events.
 We would love to find out if and if so, the extent to which this is the case.

 Going back to Ready Scotland, if one looks at individual communities’ inspiration for the creation of such plans, these are often nearby events such as ‘Community Resilience Conferences’ and ‘Community Resilience Days’.
 These here show other pathways through which events can improve community resilience; by directly informing members of a common ‘plan-of-action’ in case of emergencies, and; inspiring nearby communities to do the same.